Programmers Guide

 The GPIO peripheral has nif support on all platforms.
 One notable difference on the STM32 platform is that Pin() is defined as a tuple consisting of the bank (a.k.a. port) and pin number.
 For example a pin labeled PB7 on your board would be {b,7}.

 You can read and write digital values on GPIO pins using the gpio module, using the digital_read/1 and digital_write/2 functions.
-You must first set the direction of the pin using the gpio:set_direction/2 function, using input or output as the direction parameter.
+You must first set the pin mode using the gpio:set_pin_mode/2 function, using input or output as the direction parameter.

 Digital Read